 Architecture guidance

 The Modern Web App pattern builds on the Reliable Web App pattern.
-It requires a few additional architectural components to implement.
+It requires a few extra architectural components to implement.
 You need a message queue, container platform, decoupled service data store, and a container registry (see figure 1).

 Figure 1.
 Essential architectural elements of the Modern Web App pattern.